 - Incomplete lenticule removal – because lenticules are the primary focus, any failure of this surgery will effectively affect the lenticules.

-- Long term uncertainty – SMILE is the new kid on the block.
+- There’s also the issue of Long term uncertainty.
+Basically, SMILE is the new kid on the block with eye surgery procedures.
 As such, long-term visual and refractive results are not certain.